openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

 - (0) If nothing is on payPlan then transfer all to fee
-- (0) Check which fuzz testing, different variables, can be done in tests.
+- (0) Forge coverage and comment functions.
+Check which fuzz testing, different variables, can be done in tests.
 Check if doing invariant.
 Use ffi to reproduce real payments.
-- (0) How to get testing code coverage on foundry
 - (0) Setup __ReentrancyGuard_init and refactor with other branch
 - (0) Check if transferFrom on escrow withdraw works or permit needed
 - (0) Events on _beforeTokenTransfer(after events), think, should do getOwnedRoyalties and depositsOf()
 - (0) Get Owned but not depositted of royalties, in case you do it add this check to mint and safe transfer and safetransfer batch events
-- (1) test reentrancy attack on safetransferfrom
-- (1) Deploy and check if internal works as expected for withdraw
-- (1) CRON don't send decimals
-- (2) check if mint could be gasless, also comment the functions left in contract
 - (2) check expiry date correct in permit and set up tests with current time